Iljaz bej Mirahori: Biography

 Iljaz was born in Panarit, Korçë District and entered janissary service probably during the reign of Murad II.
 He had three sons: Muhammed, Inebey and Sefershah.

-He was one of the most loyal subjects of the young emperor Mehmet II, and dedicated his life to the service of the Emperor against Skanderbeg and his forces.
+He was one of the most loyal subjects of the young Ottoman emperor Mehmet II, and dedicated his life to the service of the Emperor against Skanderbeg and his forces.
 In the year 1453, Iljaz Hoxha's role in the Siege of Constantinople earned him the title Mirahor (General of Cavalry).
 Later he received the Mirahor Evel title (Head General).
 After the conquest, he became the sanjak-bey of Korçë (now in Albania).
 Under the command of Mehmet II he founded and developed Korçë as both a cultural center and garrison city.
 He constructed its first mosque, the Mirahori Mosque.

-The Frashëri brothers Abdul (1839-1892), Naim (1846-1900) and Sami (1850-1904) were descendants of Ilyas Bey through their mother Emine who was from Korçë.
-Sami Frashëri in his publications wrote about his ancestor Ilyas Bey.
-Sami Frashëri writes in his Kamus al-Alam:
+The Frashëri brothers Abdul (1839-1892), Naim (1846-1900) and Sami (1850-1904) were descendants of Iljaz Bej through their mother Emine who was from Korçë.
+Sami Frashëri in his publications wrote about his ancestor Iljaz Bej, in his Kamus al-Alam: